joshlong/cloud-native-workshop/README.md

 - go to the [Spring Initializr](http://start.spring.io) and specify the latest stable (non-`SNAPSHOT`) version of Spring Boot, click the link _Switch to the full version_, and then choose EVERY checkbox, then click _Generate Project_.
 - In the shell, run `mvn -DskipTests=true clean install` to force the resolution of all those dependencies so you're not stalled later.
 Then, run `mvn clean install` to force the resolution of the test scoped dependencies.
 You may discard this project after you've `install`ed everything.
 - run each of the `.sh` scripts in the `./bin` directory of the cloned Git repository for this workshop.
 Run `bin/psql.sh` after you've run `bin/postgresh.sh` and confirm that they all complete and emit no obvious errors
+- **VERY IMPORTANT** - go to [Pivotal Web Services](http://run.pivotal.io) and sign up for a Free Trial!
+You'll need an account to see this through to the end!
+No credit card is required, though you'll need a valid phone number!

 <!-- TODO which things should they run!  -->